 While you most likely will be able to get a COBRA package through your current employer, the cost can be high and the plan may not cover all of your needs.

-Also consider long term care insurance to pay for things like nursing home costs.
-Long term care insurance can be costly as well, but the earlier you get into a plan the lower your overall premium will be.
+Also, consider long-term care insurance to pay for things like nursing home costs.
+Long-term care insurance can be costly as well, but the earlier you get into a plan the lower your overall premium will be.

-10. Know the rules and regulations of your retirement accounts.
+10. Know the Rules and Regulations of Your Retirement Accounts

 Retirement accounts are all different and if you have saved in multiple accounts it may be confusing how retirement withdrawals will work.
 Many accounts require you to be a certain age before you can withdraw funds.